dapr/dapr/docs/components/redis.md

 We can use [Helm](https://helm.sh/) to quickly create a Redis instance in our Kubernetes cluster.
 This approach requires [Installing Helm](https://github.com/helm/helm#install).

 1. Install Redis into your cluster: `helm install stable/redis --name redis --set image.tag=5.0.5-debian-9-r104`.
 Note that we're explicitly setting an image tag to get a version greater than 5, which is what Actions' pub-sub functionality requires.
-If you're intending on using Redis as just a state store (and not for pub-sub), you do not have to set the image.
+If you're intending on using Redis as just a state store (and not for pub-sub), you do not have to set the image version.
 2. Run `kubectl get pods` to see the Redis containers now running in your cluster.
 3. Run `kubectl get svc` and copy the cluster IP of your `redis-master`.
 Add this IP as the `redisHost` in your redis.yaml file, followed by ":6379".
 For example:
     ```yaml